honzukka/package-explorer/README.md

 * All the package buttons in the modal need to do is to have a callback which updates `App.state.currentPackageInfo` accordingly.

+### :warning: Error Handling

+There are two main sources of exceptions in the app:

+* File loading

+* Parsing

+The main principle applied here is to **catch exceptions early** and propagate the error message in a controlled way all the way to [`App.js`](../master/src/front_end/App.js) which decides how to let the user know that an error has occured. [`parser.js`](../master/src/back_end/parser.js) and [`data.js`](../master/src/back_end/data.js) shouldn't touch the user interface in any way.

+For example, when the parser encounters an unexpected value, such as a missing package field, the following happens:

+* The private method in [`parser.js`](../master/src/back_end/parser.js) that encountered the error throws an exception.

+* The public method in [`parser.js`](../master/src/back_end/parser.js) responsible for file parsing catches it and returns the error message instead of parsed data.

+* [`data.js`](../master/src/back_end/data.js) sees that no data was parsed and returns a [Map](#european_castle-architecture) containing a single package called "#error" (no package can have this name because such a value would be interpreted as a comment) with the error message as its data.

+* [`App.js`](../master/src/front_end/App.js) sees the "#error" package, shows an `alert()` to the user and doesn't update the state.

 ### :scroll: Summary

 ![schema](../assets/schema.svg)